-FSC stockholders benefit from a robust annual review of the investment advisory arrangements with Fifth Street Management.
-In accordance with the requirements of the 1940 Act, the Board reviews on an annual basis whether the terms of the Investment Advisory Agreement between FSC and its investment adviser are fair in light of the services provided by the investment adviser.
-In other words, the Board considers whether the terms are fair and reasonable in relation to the services rendered.
+The Board notes that stockholders benefit from a robust annual review process of the investment advisory arrangements with Fifth Street Management under the 1940 Act.
+This review process was most recently completed in January 2016.
+In accordance with the requirements of the 1940 Act, the Board reviews on an annual basis whether the fees to be charged under the Investment Advisory Agreement between FSC and its investment adviser, Fifth Street Management, are fair in light of the services provided by the investment adviser.
+In other words, the Board considers whether the fees are reasonable in relation to the services rendered.
 Specifically, the 1940 Act does not require that the Board engage in a request for proposal (RFP) or other similar process in connection with this annual review or to engage the asset manager that offers the lowest cost fee structure.